Saturday, March 17, 2018

 By the late 1980s/early 1990s, this London-based agency powerhouse had become so successful that they even eyed the takeover of a clearing bank!
 (A suicidal move as it turned out.)

 The coming of the digital era was the other shoe dropping for Mad Ave.
-It convinced agencies that ‘businessification’ was indeed the correct course: creativity, Mad Ave decided, was a flimsy offering in the face of Big Data.
+It convinced agencies that ‘businessification’ was indeed the correct course; creativity, Mad Ave decided, was an unwieldy offering in the face of Big Data.

 Though the belief that knowing everything you can possibly know about someone, including where they’ll be at any given moment = sales, may be workable in limited circumstances, I can't see CD Bales telling Chris that he doesn’t need exceptional courtship skills to make Roxanne fall in love with him, he just needs to know every detail about her, her every desire, and always turn up wherever she is.
 I think they call that stalking.